 Completed in 1969 to replace a soaring Beaux-Arts beauty of a rail station designed by McKim, Mead and White that woefully stood a little over 50 years (1910-1963), this architecturally forgettable facility is best known for two things: being criminally overcrowded and being completely located underground, tucked beneath two office towers and Madison Square Garden, a massive multi-purpose arena.
-Both aesthetically and functionally, it’s the antithesis of New York City’s other main rail station, Grand Central Terminal, which is an iconic landmark worth visiting even if you're not descending to one of its 44 platforms.
+Aesthetically and functionally, it’s the antithesis of New York City’s other main rail station, Grand Central Terminal, which is a landmark worth visiting even if you're not descending to one of its 44 platforms.

 City and state officials are obviously aware of Penn Station’s nightmare status and they have been for some time.
 A new and improved — and potentially entirely relocated — Penn Station has been in the works for years although what the New York Times refers to as the “ugly stepchild of the city’s two great rail terminals” isn’t going anywhere any time soon.

-In the meantime, developer Brooklyn Capital Partners has proposed a novel way to raise revenue needed for a new and improved Penn Station: an insane, 1,200-foot tall free-fall attraction — excuse, a “vertical urban amusement ride” — to be built directly atop Madison Square Garden.
+In the meantime, developer Brooklyn Capital Partners has proposed a novel way to raise revenue needed for a new and improved Penn Station: a 1,200-foot tall free-fall attraction — excuse, a “vertical urban amusement ride” — to be built directly atop Madison Square Garden.

-Either that or the admission-based barf-inducer, described as a “high-tech version of the Eiffel Tower” that would rise higher above the NYC skyline than the Empire State Building, would be mounted one block west of Penn Station atop the historic Farley Post Office Building.
+Alternately, the admission-based barf-inducer, described as a “high-tech version of the Eiffel Tower," would be mounted one block west of Penn Station atop the historic Farley Post Office Building.